Beyoncé Continues to Embolden Feminist Women…We Can Have It All

 Can women have it all?
 After seeing Beyoncé’ roller skating around and attending concerts rocking a sexy just about snapped back body after delivering twins in June, I think so.
 But that isn’t the only reason.
 Remember, the pregnancy came less than a year after Queen Bey released her most controversial album to date.
 Lemonade was the best selling album of 2016 and the album supporting tour, “Formation World Tour”, managed to be one of the best selling tours of 2016 only second to Bruce Springsteen’s “The River” 35th anniversary tour.
 Music journalist Annie Zaleski wrote that Lemonade was “yet another seismic step forward for Beyoncé as a musician.

-Fem·i·nist/ noun: A person who support equality between the sexes.
+Fem·i·nist/ noun: A person who supports equality between the sexes.

 In a world often said to belong to men, women are taking control of their identities and demanding gender equality.
 Beyoncé is one of them.
 The singer/entertainer may not be your personal cup of tea, but if you are a woman who identifies with the desire to be seen as an equal to your male counterpart, you probably appreciate her approach to womanhood.
 She is a wife, mother, entertainer and all around businesswoman doing what she wants regardless of what is deemed stereotypically appropriate.
 And she’s doing it all while breaking glass ceilings along the way…she dreams it, she works hard and grinds til she owns it.